nodejs/nodejs.dev/content/learn/node-js-modules/node-buffers.en.md

 It represents a fixed-size chunk of memory (can't be resized) allocated outside of the V8 JavaScript engine.

 You can think of a buffer like an array of integers, which each represent a byte of data.
+With Buffers interacting with binary data becomes easier.
+Things like file uploads, image manipulation were intially very difficult to do using just strings.

 It is implemented by the Node.js [Buffer class](https://nodejs.org/api/buffer.html).